 I only give a 5-way vaccine.
 It is for the 5 most common issues.
 Your vet may recommend others if you take your pup to day care etc. There is new research that "maybe" we give too many vaccines, too often.
 Google the new info, then do what you feel best for your dog.
 But absolutely get all 3 of the puppy series done.
 It is BEST not to give several vaccines at same time...although many vets plan to give several during one visit...YOU can instruct them to space them out.
 Giving several actually stresses their immune system.
 Please google vaccine advice to learn about overvaccinating and checking titers instead of yearly revaccinating.

-SPAY/NEUTER- Some vets may recommend it as soon as possible.
+SPAY/NEUTER- Our contract states puppies are for pet homes only - NO breeding rights are allowed unless WRITTEN permission has been given by us.
+Some vets may recommend to spay/neuter as soon as possible.
 But, once again, new research is questioning this practice.
 Ultimately, having this done is important to prevent unwanted litters, and to prevent injury to roaming dogs looking for another animal in heat.
-But... research shows leaving them intact for as long as is safe, can be beneficial!!
-Hip dysplasia and some cancers occur less in intact dogs, and delaying the procedure until they are 7-10 months old makes these health problems less.
+But... research shows leaving them intact until close to 1 yr of age can be beneficial!!
+Hip dysplasia and some cancers occur less in intact dogs, and delaying the procedure until they are at least 7-10 months old makes these health problems less.
 I hear vets say spay/neutered dogs have LESS cancer...well yes, of some types, but they can have more risk of other cancers.
 So, how do we know?
 I decided that common sense says that allowing the development of a puppy WITH natural hormones has to be beneficial!!
 Hormones benefit every body system in animals and humans!
 So, delaying the procedure until it is possible for them to jump the fence or run off, would make the most health sense.
 But still...have it done at the point you feel is most important to prevent a breeding.
 Female dogs should not breed before 2 yrs old.
 They will have first heat cycle anywhere from 8-12 months of age.
 Males can be fertile by 7-8 months old.
-Breeding a sheepadoodle to another one or any other breed doesnt give benefits.
-They are wonderful because of the fact they are a 50-50 cross (hybrid vigor).
-F1 Hybrids, like sheepadoodles, get all the good traits of the parents and not the recessive or "bad" traits.
-So if the decision to breed sheepadoodle pups is made, it is best to breed the purebred poodle to the OESheepdog.

 KENNELS- I use them for their benefit.
 Not as a punishment.
 I encourage to teach your pup it is their safe place and let them learn to be happy there.
 Its great for travel, July 4th fireworks retreat, when company comes, etc. After they have become at home there, by all means...leave the door open and let them choose when to use it.
 Let them sleep with you if you want later on.
 If you need to restrain a dog for misbehavior, my trainer says to leash them to a chair for 3-5 minutes, dont lock them in the kennel as this might teach them it is a prison, not a safe den.
 Dogs are den animals by nature.
 While young, I recommend a tough made bed or pad that cant be chewed up or just use bath rugs- something you can easily and frequently wash.
 After potty training and chewing stage, then purchase a quality cushy bed pad.